Quick Deposit Guide

 Reusability of data

 Data deposited at the ADA should be understandable and reusable by a secondary user.
+Please ensure that:

-- Study variable names use a consistent naming convention and can be readily matched to corresponding questions and sections on the study questionnaire (if applicable).
+use a consistent naming convention and can be readily matched to corresponding questions and sections on the study questionnaire (if applicable).

-- All variables have appropriate labels.
 Labels should enable secondary users to understand the meaning of each variable, and ADA recommends that variable label lengths should be 80 characters or less.

-- All values of categorical variables have clear labels, preferably under 25 characters
+All values of categorical variables have clear labels, preferably under 25 characters

-- There are no comma or separators in value labels as this can cause problems in CSV files.
+There are no comma or separators in value labels as this can cause problems in CSV files.
 Ensure also that any leading or trailing spaces are removed.

 For more information see: